nguyentin190301/nguyentin190301.github.io/_pages/about.md

 3/ scraping online text, building classification models, fine-tuning language models against harmful content and measuring the quality of such fine-tuning (technical NLP/ML).

 <span style="color:red">
-I am on the job market!
+I am on the industry job market this year!
+I look for a full-time, U.S.-based AI x Law position (starting late May or late August, 2026 through OPT) such as: \\
+Technology Specialist at IP/patent law firms \\
+Research Scientist/Research Engineer at tech companies with a meaningful policy/legal focus \\

 </span>

 ## Funding and Awards